open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 - Conditional rendering
 - Handling events
 - Managing data
-- Creating child components
+- Creating encapsulated components

 **How it works**

 This codelab will go step by step, explaining each code change.
-At the bottom of each section there is a "View final result" button, this will show you the correct code that you should end up with incase you get stuck.
+At the bottom of each section there is a "View final result" button, this will show you the correct code that you should end up with, incase you get stuck.
 The steps are sequential, thus results from the previous steps carry over to the next step.

 ## Setup

-In this codelab, we will build a simple todo app, which is a great showcase for learning the basics of lit-html and lit-element.
+In this codelab, we will build a simple todo app.
+This is a great exercise for learn the basics of lit-html and lit-element.

 You can follow this codelab using anything that is able to display a simple HTML page.
-We recommend using an [online code editor like jsbin](https://jsbin.com/?html,output), but you can also create your own html page using your favorite IDE.
+We recommend using an [online code editor like jsbin](https://jsbin.com/?html,output), but you can also create your own html page in your favorite IDE.

 To get started, let's create a basic HTML page: